the-events-calendar/event-tickets/readme.txt

 = [4.11.3] TBD =

 * Fix - Load JavaScript assets with Ticket Block when using Classic Editor [ET-587]
+* Fix - Disable ticket block when password protected is enabled on posts and pages [ETP-59]

 = [4.11.1] 2019-12-19 =